top of page

 No Soup for You!
 The Role of Food in "Seinfeld"

-Explore how the TV series "Seinfeld" uses food to define characters, shape dialogue, and reveal social norms
+Learn how the TV series "Seinfeld" uses food to define characters, shape dialogue, and reveal (often wacky) American social norms

 About

-Along the way, enjoy an overview of Seinfeld’s nine-season run, complete with illustrative clips and screenshots that highlight the show’s most memorable food moments.
-Presenter Dr. Kelli Marshall has taught a college course devoted to Seinfeld, published articles on the show, and even Skyped with a cast member.
-Join her for a look at how one of television’s most celebrated sitcoms turned food into a feast of cultural meaning!
+Presenter Dr. Kelli Marshall, who has taught a college course devoted to Seinfeld, published articles on the show, and even Skyped with a cast member, guides you through how one of television’s most celebrated sitcoms turned food into a comedic feast of meaning.

 bottom of page